Majid-Sohrabi/NLP_Homeworks_HSE_University_Module3_4/README.md

 # NLP_Homeworks_HSE_University_Module3_4

-This assignment is contains three tasks:
+This assignment contains three tasks:

    1) Write a function which picks rhymes for a word using CMU Pronouncing Dictionary (nltk.corpus.cmudict).
 Two words usually rhyme if their pronunciation from the stressed syllable till the end of the word is the same.